iumirzakov/blog/content/en/publication/ITWorld/index.md

 ---
-title: IT Мир без границ
+title: IT A World Without Borders
-subtitle: IT Мир без границ
+subtitle: IT A World Without Borders

 # Summary for listings and search engines
-summary: Пост про ИТ
+summary: Post about IT

 # Link this post with a project
 projects: []